Deathstroke77e/Deep-Learning-Assigment-1/README.md

 # Sigmoid Activation Function:

 Sigmoid function is known as the logistic function which helps to normalize the output of any input in the range between 0 to 1.
-The main purpose of the activation function is to maintain the output or predicted value in the particular range, which makes the good efficiency and accuracy of the model.
 Accuracy on test set - 45%
 But, I was encountering the problem of vanishing gradient .
 ```